Table of Contents

 Do Business Acquisition Loans Work?

-With a business acquisition loan, a bank, credit union, or online lender loans money to a small business that it can use to purchase a new business, buy a franchise, or expand their current business.
+With a business acquisition loan, a bank, credit union, or online lender loans money to a small business so that it can purchase a new business, buy a franchise, or expand its current business.

-Most business acquisition loans will come with fixed interest rates and set terms, which you’ll see before signing.
+Business acquisition loans come with set terms, which you’ll see detailed in writing before you sign.
 Make sure you can afford the monthly payment so you don’t risk defaulting on the loan.
-Once you receive the loan, you’ll start making payments to the lender the following month.
+Once you receive the loan, you’ll typically start making payments to the lender the following month.

 Common Uses for a Business Acquisition Loan